 The view from the hotel’s bar/cafe.

 One of the many lifeguard stations along the beach, flying a red flag for high surf and a purple flag for dangerous marine life.

 The dangerous marine life is the parents of this washed-up jellyfish – when the ocean cools off they come close to the beach.

 Last night we walked for miles along the famous Broadwalk (that’s not a typo), and had snackies and beers at a couple of restaurants.
 The first snack was chicken nachos, at Mamacita’s.

 We spent over 9 hours in the air over 2 days to get from the Yukon to Florida.
-As much as I’d love to see more of much of the country we passed over, the map below shows what MapQuest thinks of the trip by road.
-It’s 4,275 miles and would take 69 hours and 33 minutes of behind-the-wheel time – 10 days each way, figuring on a few stops each day for meals and attractions.
+As much as I’d love to see more of much of the country we passed over, MapQuest says that the trip by road is 4,275 miles and would take 69 hours and 33 minutes of behind-the-wheel time – 10 days each way, figuring on a few stops each day for meals and attractions.